 How Long Before We See HTML5?

 It has been ages since the HTML (HyperText Markup Language) specification and technology has been upgraded, and it appears it will be ages before HTML5 is fully implemented and used in the broader web market.
-In fact, the editor of HTML5, Ian Hickson from Google, doesn't expect HTML5 to reach the "W3C Candidate Recommendation Stage" until 2012 (the original planned date was the end of 2010, and W3C Recommendation (official implementation) until 2022!
+In fact, the editor of HTML5, Ian Hickson from Google, did not see HTML5 reach the “W3C Candidate Recommendation Stage” until December 2012 (the original planned date was the end of 2010, and W3C Recommendation (official implementation) until 2022!

 HTML5 to Replace Proprietary Technologies (ie. Flash)